The Defects of His Virtues, The Virtues of His Defects

 The easy example of the defects of one’s virtues from real life is someone who is so “nice” that he, or perhaps more often she, gets taken advantage of.
 Things in literature are more complex but follow the same pattern.

-An illustration of this pattern from classic literature can be found in the character of Brutus in Shakespeare’s Julius Caesar.
+An illustration from classic literature can be found in the character of Brutus in Shakespeare’s Julius Caesar.
 Brutus is a Stoic, a man of high moral character, an “honorable” man, as Mark Antony repeatedly reminds us in his funeral oration over Caesar’s body.
 Yet, as every point in the conspiracy to kill Caesar and save the Roman Republic, Brutus, in taking the high ground, makes the wrong choice.
 For example, Brutus’s co-conspirator, Cassius, wants to kill Mark Antony, who is wily and dangerous.
 Brutus squelches this notion, saying that Antony is only Caesar’s limb, which will be harmless when the head is cut off and that no more blood should be shed than is necessary.
 This is a fatal underestimation of Antony, who of course ends up leading the army that eventually destroys Brutus and Cassius.
 Brutus is, yes, an honorable man, but honor, at least the kind that Brutus values, is not always what is called for in realpolitik, and in this context, Brutus’ virtues contain a deadly defect.

 An example from more recent literature can be found the character of Howard Roark from Ayn Rand’s novel The Fountainhead.
 Roark is the walking embodiment of the virtue of independence.
-He not only does not care what other people think; he does not even notice what other people think.
+He not only does not care what other people think—he does not even notice what other people think.
 For this reason, he can be quite naïve.
 He repeatedly helps his college roommate, second-hander fellow architect Peter Keating, with his design projects because he can’t let a bad building be built.
-This generosity, if that is the right word, gets him into a lot of trouble near the end of the novel but eventually he gains insight into philosophical truth and attains wisdom.
-But up until that point Roark’s virtues lead him to do bad things.
+This generosity, if that is the right word, gets him into a lot of trouble near the end of the novel, but eventually he gains insight into philosophical truth and attains wisdom.
+However, up until that point Roark’s virtues lead him to do bad things.

-But with Schindler, things are the other way around.
+With Schindler, however, things are the other way around.
 Here we have defects that contain hidden virtues.
 Schindler was an operator, a schmoozer, a sybarite and a man who took advantage of other people’s misfortune.
 And of course, he was a member of the Nazi party.
 But these qualities are exactly what he needed to outfox his fellow Nazis.
 Schindler spent years conning the local Nazis into believing that his Jewish workers were needed for the war effort so that they would be spared from the Final Solution.
 Part of how he did this was by “partying” with the loathsome Nazi officer Amon Goeth.
 Part of it was that he was a good liar who inspired trust by displaying geniality.
 Again these are qualities that would well serve a con man.

 That much is plain from the story.
 What is not so clear is why he did it.
 It appears that under that bluff bonhomie he did have a conscience and that despite his predatory tendencies he did feel compassion.
 We see this compassion most clearly in the scene in the story where he hoses down the overheated cattle cars on the train carrying Jews to their destruction.

 One difference between the novel and the film is telling on this point.
 In the film version, right before he makes his escape, Schindler breaks down and cries.
 “I could have got more,” he sobs.
 If only he hadn’t held on to his fancy car and his gold Nazi party pin, he could have saved more lives.
 He feels guilty for his high living and probably also feels a release from the burden of his actions over the years.
 The people he has saved comfort him.

 Sometimes we need heroes who do great deeds, not out of a sense of nobility or altruism, but simply because they enjoy the thrill of the chase.
 Oskar Schindler seems to have turned his keenness for living, which had been directed at scheming, boozing and womanizing and incorporated a better goal of saving lives.